Chapter ten

 Why a mirror?
 The color radar hypothesis.

 To get a better sense of the prehistory of the vertebrate eye, we should reconsider the directional eye.
-The directional eye was early but not necessarily primitive.
-It may have been a passive radar system based on the detection of color.

 This early eye is informally conceived by most of us as a “real” eyeball that is still under construction.
 (Informally, that is, because we relax the usual teleological objections.)
 The primitive eye might be flat, it might be dished, it might be half an eye, a hemispherical cup – but it could not yet form an image.
 So in what sense was the directional eye a finished product?
 What could it actually do?